-The Donaghey College of Engineering and Information Technology (EIT) at UALR offers a graduate program leading to the Ph.D. degree in Engineering Science and Systems (ENSS).
-Faculty, curriculum, and resources for this program come from five EIT departments: Systems Engineering, Computer Science, Information Science, Engineering Technology, and Construction Management and Civil and Construction Engineering.
+The Engineering Science and Systems doctoral program leading to the Ph.D. degree is housed in the Donaghey College of Engineering and Information Technology.
+Faculty, curriculum, and resources for this program are contributed by six departments: Systems Engineering, Computer Science, Information Science, Engineering Technology, Construction Management and Civil and Construction Engineering, and Earth Science.
 The program is designed to provide a collaborative, interdisciplinary framework of graduate studies and research in engineering with exposure to the systems approach that is increasingly the hallmark of current research and development in the global engineering community.
-The program consists of a total of 76 credit hours, which include 17 credit hours of program core courses, 9 credit hours of track core courses, 12 credit hours of electives, and 38 credit hours of dissertation research courses.
-Students enrolling in the Engineering Science and Systems Ph.D. program can select one of the four available tracks for their graduate studies, as follows: Systems Engineering, Electrical and Computer Engineering, Telecommunications and Networking Engineering, Mechanical and Materials Engineering.
+The program consists of a total of 76 credit hours, which include 14 credit hours of program core courses, 9 credit hours of track core courses, 15 credit hours of electives, and 38 credit hours of dissertation research courses.
+Students enrolled in the Engineering Science and Systems Ph.D. program can select one of the four following tracks:

 The Systems Engineering track focuses on design and analysis of systems and their architecture, integration of systems, decision and risk analysis, simulation, and optimization of systems that are part of the technical infrastructure that supports an organization’s application and information needs.

 The Electrical and Computer Engineering track focuses on embedded systems, robotics, measurement techniques, design of analog and digital electronics and circuits, power systems, digital systems, coding, software systems and operating systems.